Pu·Li·Ru·La: Gameplay

 Pu·Li·Ru·La is a basic beat 'em up action game.
 Player 1 controls Zac and Player 2 controls Mel (who is based on Little Bo Peep).
 Both characters are identical control-wise.
 The flow of the game consists of fighting through enemies until the player reaches the boss at the end of the area.
 When enemies are hit, they turn into animals and run off the screen.
 The player is awarded points if they walk into the animals.

 Release and legacy

-The original Japanese version of Pu·Li·Ru·La featured an area with huge female legs sticking out of the wall with a door in the middle of them, which pink elephants would occasionally escape.
+The original Japanese version of Pu·Li·Ru·La featured an area with huge female legs sticking out of the wall with a door in the middle of them, where pink elephants would occasionally escape.
 This section was removed in the international release.
 A stage from Bubble Symphony is based on Pu·Li·Ru·La.
 The enemies and boss characters are from this game.

 A limited-edition soundtrack was released for Pu·Li·Ru·La by Pony Canyon/Scitron on July 17, 1992.
 Zac has also appeared as an assist character in Arkanoid vs. Space Invaders for iOS and Android in 2016.